Juergosystems/Topscorers/README.md

 - Install all the required libraries from the requirements.txt (recommended: in a new virtual environment)
 - run the get_login_bonus function daily to collect the login bonus.

-- if you would like to build up on the new automations, then you need to create a telegram_credentials.json with one json object containing the keys "token" and "chatId" ({"token": "12345", "chatId": 12345"}).
+- if you would like to build up on the new automations, then you need to create a telegram_credentials.json in the project root with one json object containing the keys "token" and "chatId" ({"token": "12345", "chatId": 12345"}).